Ahmad-alsanie/system-design-made-simple/README.md

 # system Design Made Simple
-A guide on how to approach system design interviews with real world problems, solution and a cheatsheet.
+A guide on how to approach system design interviews with real world problems, solutions and a cheatsheet.

 ## Table of Contents
 * [Prerequisite](#Prerequisite)